dy/piezo/docs/r&d.md

       - it means _first instance_ of `list`, but what's that?
     ? subtle conflict with potential strings `'abc{d}'` vs `osc{2}()`
       ~ `osc{2}` looks like multiple oscillators rather than osc identifier
+    - isn't enough for absolute identification - osc can be called with same id somewhere else ~- needs resolution of automatic id and manual id, ie. we can't refer automatic ids manually eg `osc();osc#0()` - not the same.

-## [ ] State variables logic - how to map callsite to memory address
+## [ ] State variables logic - how to map callsite to memory address? -> see 4.1 - via array argument

   ```
   sin(f, (; scope-id ;)) = (*phase=0;>phase+=f;...);